pudly/schmopera-hugo/content/articles/dont-miss-tapex-forbidden-we-are-tough-and-resilient.md

 ---
-title: "Don't miss Tap:Ex Forbidden: "We are tough and resilient.""
+title: "Don&#039;t miss Tap:Ex Forbidden: &quot;We are tough and resilient.&quot;"
 ---

 ## Can you tell us about the chance discovery of your connection in Iran?